 1. Canadians are bagged-milk lovers

 In Canada, especially in Ontario and Quebec, milk is produced in big plastic sacks that contain separate bags.
-In some parts of Canada, we can find the traditional bottle of milk, yet the milk bag is the number one choice for Canadian consumers.
+In some parts of moving to Canada in 2022, we can find the traditional bottle of milk, yet the milk bag is the number one choice for Canadian consumers.

 This goes back to the 1970s when the Canadian government switched to the metric system.
 As a result, milk manufacturers had to adapt all their machines so that they can produce all new different-sized milk bottles